In this article

 - Principal amount

 A minimum of Rs.
 500 and a maximum of Rs.
 1.5 Lakh can be invested in a provident fund scheme annually.
 This investment can be undertaken in a lumpsum or installment basis.
-However, an individual is eligible for only 12 yearly instalment payments into a PPF account.
+However, an individual is eligible for only 12 instalments into a PPF account in one financial year.
 Investment in a PPF account has to be made every year to ensure that the account remains active.

 - Loan against investment

-The maximum tenure of such loans against PPF is 36 months.
 Only 25% or less of the total amount available in the account can be claimed for this purpose.
+You will have to repay the loan in 36 months.

 Indian citizens residing in the country are eligible to open a PPF account in his/her name.
 Minors are also allowed to have a Public provident fund account in their name, provided it is operated by their parent.